-Travel shaming -- another plague of 2020
+Travel shaming -- another trend of 2020

 Sarah Archer, pictured in Split, Croatia, says friends have questioned her decision to travel.

-Courtesy @sarahashleyarcher
+Courtesy Sarah Archer

 How effective is social media shaming?

-"You see upticks in shaming when people are desperate to get everyone to adhere to some norm, and when there's unlikely to be any enforcement of that norm through official channels," says Krista Thomason, a Swarthmore University associate professor of philosophy and author of "Naked: The Dark Side of Shame and Moral Life."
+"You see upticks in shaming when people are desperate to get everyone to adhere to some norm, and when there's unlikely to be any enforcement of that norm through official channels," says Krista Thomason, a Swarthmore College associate professor of philosophy and author of "Naked: The Dark Side of Shame and Moral Life."

 And when it comes to travel shaming during the pandemic, Thomason says, there may be other emotions and impetuses beyond health risks that lead social media users to shame people.